meghantole/tarm/_posts/2021-10-07-typography-book-publishing.md

 ![](../uploads/romance2.png)

-Again with Colleen Hoover's, It Ends With Us, the typography used helps the audience associate the book with its genre.
+Again, with Colleen Hoover's, It Ends With Us, the typography used helps the audience associate the book with its genre.
 The colour pink connotes the feeling of comfort and compassion and even informs us that the story may be following a female lead.

+The background colour is plain and light; overall being neutral and contrasting with the darker and capitalised sans-serif typeface which is where the importance is held.

+Another representation of romance present on the cover is the pink flowers which can be associated with youth, beauty, and pleasure as well as a token of appreciation in love.